 Multiple parties, revisions, and versions are involved in redlining.
 Software such as Microsoft Word is a popular choice but the most common method of redlining is to use two side-by-side versions of the same contract.
 One is the original, while the other is the redlined altered version.
 After that, the parties work on the revised version in order to produce a clean, final copy.

-The contract redline process requires analyses of whether the contract is enforceable and revise any clauses that are not legally viable.
-We can guide you through the redlining process, helping you alter terms to benefit or reduce risk to your company, and tracking/highlighting edited terms from the opposite side for a more efficient review process.
+The main purpose of Redlining of Documents/ Contract Redlining process is to analyze whether the contract is enforceable and revise any clauses that are not legally viable.
+With the help of Redlining of Documents/ Contract Redlining process, you can alter terms to benefit or reduce risk to your company, and tracking/highlighting edited terms from the opposite side for a more efficient document review process.